danveb/bobaLife/README.md

 # bobaLife

 ## Intro
-bobaLife is an e-commerce web app designed for a fictitous boba shop.
-This app incorporates working cart/checkout process and integration of Stripe mobile payments.
+bobaLife is an e-commerce app designed for a fictitious boba shop.
+This app incorporates a working cart/checkout process as well as integration with Stripe mobile payments.
+Users are greeted with a modern landing page and access to online shop.

 ## Features
-- Login/Registration (user state in localStorage)
+- Login/Registration
-- Shop/Cart/Checkout functionality
+- Shop/Cart with redux toolkit/redux-persist
-- Connect frontend with backend to create Stripe Checkout Session and allow mobile payments
+- Checkout with Stripe - client/server integration for checkout session to allow mobile payments

 ## Live App
 - [Netlify](https://bobalife.netlify.app/) - https://bobalife.netlify.app